-You can use the following display templates to change the appearance of content that is shown in a Content Search Web Part.
+You can use the following Display template SharePoint to change the appearance of content that is shown in a Content Search Web Part.
 These display template files are located in the Content Web Parts subfolder in the Display Templates folder in the Master Page Gallery.

 Display templates for the Refinement Web Part and the Taxonomy Refinement Web Part